modofu-org/modofu/README.md

-MoDoFu
+modofu
 ======

-MoDoFu is indented to make your work with docker a bit easier.
+modofu is indented to make your work with docker a bit easier.

 INSTALL
 -------